chpasek/hpe-dev-portal/content/platform/hpe-oneview/home.md

 ### [Chef Infrastructure ![](Github)](https://github.com/HewlettPackard/oneview-chef)

 [Chef](https://www.chef.io/) automates the spin up and updates of fluid resource pools in HPE OneView using software-defined templates.
+This project is no longer being developed and has limited support.
+In the near future this repository will be fully deprecated.
+Please consider using other OneView projects, such as Terraform and Ansible Collection.

 * [Watch the Demo](https://youtu.be/QCAmzIjMHZM)
 * [Browse the Chef Marketplace](https://supermarket.chef.io/cookbooks/oneview)